Uehiro Scholarship for Future Generations

 DPhil Philosophy (2023)

 My name is Katerina Jennings, and I’m pursuing a DPhil (PhD) in Philosophy at the University of Oxford with funding from the Uehiro Scholarship for Future Generations and the Oxford Faculty of Philosophy.
+I am in my third year.

-My interest in this subject follows from my work conducted during my Master’s at Oxford’s Uehiro Institute, which culminated in a paper on the regulations that require intersex athletes to suppress their testosterone levels published in the top-ranking bioethics journal, the American Journal of Bioethics.
+My interest in this subject follows from my work conducted during my Master’s at the Uehiro Institute, which culminated in a paper on the regulations that require intersex athletes to suppress their testosterone levels published in the top-ranking bioethics journal, the American Journal of Bioethics.